-- Consider all relevant factors in deciding whether to reschedule the event for several months down the road; very significant uncertainty and risk. - Most event organizers are choosing to cancel this year's events and not postpone them, sometimes rescheduling next year's one at the same venue. - Without question, if you decide to postpone with your meeting until later this year, the risk assessment (including potential cancellation again) and risk mitigation steps are critical. - If you reschedule the meeting for later this year, attempt to negotiate all cancellation and attrition penalties out of the new contract. - When holding events once the COVID-19 crisis subsides, the key will be to be able to demonstrate that your organization was not negligent in deciding to hold the event and in how it carried out the event, and should not be held liable if someone does, in fact, contract COVID-19 at your event (or suffers other harm, such as getting quarantined in the city of your event).
+- Consider all relevant factors in deciding whether to reschedule the event for several months down the road; very significant uncertainty and risk. - Most event organizers are choosing to cancel this year's events and not postpone them, sometimes rescheduling next year's one at the same venue. - Without question, if you decide to postpone with your meeting until later this year, the risk assessment (including potential cancelation again) and risk mitigation steps are critical. - When holding events once the COVID-19 crisis subsides, the key will be to be able to demonstrate that your organization was not negligent in deciding to hold the event and in how it carried out the event, and should not be held liable if someone does, in fact, contract COVID-19 at your event (or suffers other harm, such as getting quarantined in the city of your event).

-What About Event Cancellation Insurance?
+What About Event Cancelation Insurance?

-- Event cancellation insurance can be critically beneficial but has its limitations.
-Definitions, exclusions and limitations are critical to analyze. - The four leading event cancellation insurance policies are Showstoppers (Aon), Expo-Plus (Mercer), Houston Casualty Company ("HCC"), and Beazley. - As of mid-January 2020 (for all policies bound after that time), COVID-19 is now expressly excluded from coverage under all four of the leading event cancellation insurance policies. - Many events are now uninsured because they did not bind their coverage before the COVID-19 exclusion was instituted. - Since 2003, the Showstoppers and Expo-Plus policies excluded communicable disease-related claims in the base policy, but you could purchase an endorsement to "buy back" the coverage. - Many HCC policies pre-mid-January 2020 did not contain a communicable disease exclusion presuming you paid the higher premium to avoid the exclusion but define "cancellation" as being "physically" or "legally" unable to hold the event (a narrower definition than the others).
+- Event cancelation insurance can be critically beneficial but has its limitations.
+Definitions, exclusions and limitations are critical to analyze. - The four leading event cancelation insurance policies are Showstoppers (Aon), Expo-Plus (Mercer), Houston Casualty Company ("HCC"), and Beazley. - As of mid-January 2020 (for all policies bound after that time), COVID-19 is now expressly excluded from coverage under all four of the leading event cancelation insurance policies. - Many events are now uninsured because they did not bind their coverage before the COVID-19 exclusion was instituted.
+In other words, while they may have purchased an endorsement extending Communicable Disease coverage, it will contain an exception for all claims arising from COVID-19. - That being said, many HCC policies pre-mid-January 2020 did not contain a Communicable Disease exclusion (not the case for the other policies), but define "cancelation" as being "physically" or "legally" unable to hold the event.
+Key issue.